davesnuthouse/redDKP/README.md

 17. (Done) Remove funcitonality to check officers... it's not really needed as the addon uses it's own editors lists to determine who shouldnt sync and where data comes from.
 18. (Done - add button too) There's no username validation on editor list, would be best to only allow guild users
 19. Improve EE use.
+20. Improve RL tools so you can manually select who to give points to?

 Known Bugs: